BigBang1112/gbx-net/README.md

 It should be supported to run offline locally through a **Gbx Lua Interpreter tool** and in **Gbx Explorer 2 in web browser, PWA, and Photino build.**

 The goal is to also make it viable for NativeAOT.

+## Framework support

+Due to recently paced evolution of .NET, framework support has been limited only to a few ones compared to GBX.NET 1:

+- .NET 8
+- .NET 6
+- .NET Standard 2.0

+You can still use GBX.NET 2 on the old .NET Framework, but the performance of the library could be degraded.

 ## Preparation